ovdixon/ovdixon.com/content/posts/fish-classification.md

 #### Training on CreateML
-This is Apples no-code computer vision training tool optimised for use with iOS.
+This is Apple's no-code computer vision training tool optimised for use with iOS.
 You simply drag and drop a collection of class folders to begin training.
 My training data totalled 1,288 over 5 classes.

 {{< figure src="training.png" caption="Training took a number of hours on my i5 Macbook Air">}}